kandelvijaya/website/content/post/testableInterfaceDesignWithEnums.md

 # Writing Testable Swift API with Enums

-Encapsulate everything and try to show nothing.
+Encapsulate everything and try to show as little as possible.
 Greedy approach.
 Works quite well in software development.
 Today we are going to focus on the interface API for a fictious module: OneTapCheckout.
 Basic idea: when you tap checkout button on a product/cart page, it buys the product without asking address, payment and coupon code (given you have them already).
 We want to provide this feature as a iOS framework (aka module).
-A easy Public interface is all we need to expose so that cart viewcontroller can make use of it.
+A simple public interface is all we need to expose so that cart viewcontroller can make use of it.
 Moreover product page is also interested to integrate this feature already.
 So lets get to code.